PDillis/pdillis.github.io/_posts/2019-07-17-UnsupervisingArt.markdown

   - slider2
 ---

-**tl;dr** I will rant about art and will mos tlikely talk about things I do not fully understand about it, but hey, this is *my* blog.
+**tl;dr** I will rant about art and will most likely talk about things I do not fully understand about it, but hey, this is *my* blog.
 At the end, I present how I've applied Machine Learning algorithms, specifically Unsupervised Learning algorithms such as [GANs](https://en.wikipedia.org/wiki/Generative_adversarial_network), [$k-$means](https://en.wikipedia.org/wiki/K-means_clustering) and [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) to aid me in an ongoing art project.

 ---